The AirBox Indoor Air Quality Testing Services

 Improved indoor air solutions

-The results of the verification testing are then reviewed by our analytical group and engineers to provide a science-backed strategy to effectively improve the indoor air quality of your facility using ASHRAE Standard 241 Compliant air cleaners.
+The results of the IAQ testing are then reviewed by our Analytical Science Group and Engineering Group to provide science-backed strategies to effectively improve the indoor air quality of your facility.

-What contaminants are included in the verification testing?
+What contaminants are included in the AirBox IAQ testing?

 List of Contaminant of Concerns/Indicators